 Get Started with Falcon Foundry

-In this tutorial, you will learn how to build your first Foundry app.
-It will be relatively simple, but you’ll learn quite a few concepts, from using the Foundry CLI, to running in development mode, to installing the app for your users.
-CrowdStrike customers with Falcon Prevent or Falcon Insight XDR can build and deploy one Falcon Foundry app at no additional cost.
+In this tutorial, you will learn how to build your first Foundry UI extension.
+This is a relatively simple example, enabling you to learn quite a few fundamental Foundry concepts.
+I’ll show you how to use the Foundry CLI, run your application in development mode, and install the application to your Falcon console so users may access it.
+CrowdStrike customers with Falcon Prevent or Falcon Insight XDR entitlements can build and deploy one Falcon Foundry app at no additional cost.

 Prerequisites: